astergu/AI-Catchup/ML-Courses/Stanford/CS224N_NLP_with_Deep_Learning/README.md

   - Increase $k$ yields more **diverse** but **risky** outputs
   - Decrease $k$ yields more **safe** but **generic** outputs
 - **Top-p (nucleus) sampling**
-  - *Problem*: The probability distributions we sample from are dynamic
+  - *Problem of Top k sampling*: The probability distributions we sample from are dynamic
     - When the distribution $p_t$ is flatter, a limited $k$ removes many viable options
     - When the distribution $p_t$ is peakier, a high $k$ allows for too many options to have a chance of being selected
   - *Solution*: Top-p sampling
     - sample from all tokens into the top $p$ cumulative probability mass (i.e., where mass is concentrated)
     - varies $k$ depending on the uniformity of $p_t$